ArminSmajlagic/Spring-Boot-Microservices/README.md

 # Contents

+- Products service:
+  - Redis as priamry DB with Redis commander
+  - Apache kafka for publishing events
+  - Swagger UI with OpenAPI

+- Orders service:
+  - PostgreSQL with PgAdmin
+  - Apache kafka for consuming events
+  - Swagger UI with OpenAPI
+  - JDBC with Flyway migration
+  - Aspects for logging and tracing
+  - Dockerization of dependencies

+- Restaurants service:
+  - MongoDB with MongoCompas
+  - Apache kafka for consuming events
+  - Swagger UI with OpenAPI
+  - Aspects for logging and tracing
+  - Dockerization of dependencies

+- Customers service:
+  - PostgreSQL with PgAdmin
+  - Swagger UI with OpenAPI
+  - JDBC with Flyway migration
+  - Aspects for logging and tracing
+  - Dockerization of dependencies

+- Delivery:
+    - MongoDB with MongoCompas
+    - Apache kafka for consuming events
+    - Swagger UI with OpenAPI
+    - Aspects for logging and tracing
+    - Dockerization of dependencies

+- Technologies shared among all services:
   - Spring Boot
   - Microservice architecture
-- Swagger UI with OpenAPI
   - Spring Cloud Gateway
   - Configuration Server with GitHub
   - Eureka Service Discovery
-- JPA with Hibernate & JDBC with Flyway migration
   - Grafana & Prometheus dashboard
-- PostgreSQL + Redis + MongoDB
   - Distributed tracing using Micrometer & Zipkin
   - System monitoring via Actuators
-- Aspects for logging and tracing
   - Dockerization of databases, services, servers, dashboards and more

-- Container orchestration with Kubernetes
-- Apache Kafka
+- Coming soon

-- JWT Authentication & Authorization (coming soon!)
+  - JWT Authentication & Authorization
-- ELK Stack (coming soon!)
+  - ELK Stack
-- Jenkins CI/CD (coming soon!)
+  - Jenkins CI/CD